lingering126/Slugger_App_Group6/backend/tests/acceptance/ACCEPTANCE_TESTS_README.md

         -   *Verification:* Checks for a 200 status and that the response contains a list of activities.
     5.  **Verify Created Activity:** The list of retrieved activities is checked to ensure the newly created activity is present and its details match the input.

+### 3. Post Management Flow
+-   **File:** `postManagement.acceptance.test.js`
+-   **Description:** This test verifies that a logged-in user can create a post and then see it when fetching a list of posts.
+-   **Steps:**
+    1.  **Setup (Register & Login User):** A helper function registers a new user, marks them as verified, and logs them in to obtain an authentication token and user details.
+    2.  **Create New Post:** A POST request is made to `/api/posts` with content for the new post and the user's auth token.
+        -   *Verification:* Checks for a 201 status and that the response contains the created post's content and correct author information.
+    3.  **Retrieve Posts:** A GET request is made to `/api/posts` (using the auth token to correctly determine like status, etc.).
+        -   *Verification:* Checks for a 200 status and that the response is an array.
+    4.  **Verify Created Post:** The list of retrieved posts is checked to ensure the newly created post is present, with matching content and author.

+### 4. Password Reset Flow
+-   **File:** `passwordReset.acceptance.test.js`
+-   **Description:** This test simulates the full password reset process for a user.
+-   **Steps:**
+    1.  **Register User:** A helper function registers a new user.
+The user is manually marked as verified for this test to simplify login checks later.
+    2.  **Initiate Forgot Password:** A POST request is made to `/api/auth/forgot-password` with the user's email.
+        -   *Verification:* Checks for a 200 status.
+The `resetToken` is extracted from the response (as the test environment doesn't send emails, the token is returned directly).
+    3.  **Reset Password:** A POST request is made to `/api/auth/reset-password` with the `resetToken` and a new password.
+        -   *Verification:* Checks for a 200 status and a success message.
+    4.  **Login with New Password:** An attempt is made to log in using the user's email and the new password.
+        -   *Verification:* Checks for a 200 status and that an authentication token is returned.
+    5.  **Attempt Login with Old Password:** An attempt is made to log in using the user's email and the original (old) password.
+        -   *Verification:* Checks for a 401 status (unauthorized), confirming the old password is no longer valid.

 ## Running the Acceptance Tests

 These acceptance tests are part of the main test suite.